CodeYourFuture/Changes/README.md

 Proposals without commitment of resources are kicked to an ideas board, but don’t make it onto the change board.
 Ideas are nice, but they aren’t actions.

 Proposals aren’t about asking permission, they’re about _gathering resources_.
 It should be hard to stop people doing things if they have an idea, a good reason, success criteria, and are committing time to a project.
+Vetoes should be reserved for things that go against our goals, or create a risk to the org, and should always be explained.

 We talked a lot about how making change is deeply connected to trust and fear.
 When we trust each other and know each other, we feel freer to try new things.
 But it’s hard to build trust at scale.
 We came up with a few ways to support trust: